Election-Tech-Initiative/electionguard-python/docs/3_Cast_and_Spoil.md

 ## Glossary

 - **Ciphertext Ballot** An encrypted representation of a voter's filled-in ballot.
-- **Ciphertext Accepted Ballot** A wrapper around the `CiphertextBallot` that represents a ballot that is accepted for inclusion in election results and is either: cast or spoiled.
+- **Submitted Ballot** A wrapper around the `CiphertextBallot` that represents a ballot that is submitted for inclusion in election results and is either: cast or spoiled.
 - **Ballot Box** A stateful collection of ballots that are either cast or spoiled.
 - **Ballot Store** A repository for retaining cast and spoiled ballots.
 - **Cast Ballot** A ballot which a voter has accepted as valid to be included in the official election tally.